prodriguezdefino/content-dicovery-platform-gcp/README.md

 ## Exposed Services

-The solution exposes a couple of resources through GCP CloudRun, which can be used to interact for content ingestion and content discovery queries.
-In all the examples we use the symbolic `<service-address>` string, which should be replaced by the URL provided by CloudRun after the service deployment is completed.
+The solution exposes a couple of resources through GCP CloudRun and API Gateway, which can be used to interact for content ingestion and content discovery queries.
+In all the examples we use the symbolic `<service-address>` string, which should be replaced by the URL provided by CloudRun (`backend_service_url` from Terraform output) or API Gateway (`sevice_url` from Terraform output) after the service deployment is completed.

+#### Note on CORS

+When needing CORS interactions the API Gateway endpoints may be used when looking to complete a preflight protocol.
+CloudRun currently does not support non-authenticated `OPTIONS` commands, but those paths exposed through API Gateway do support them.

 ### Content Ingestion